Egyptian (1825 ship)

 Egyptian was launched in 1825 at Shields.
 She began trading to India in 1827 under a licence from the British East India Company (EIC).
-In 1830 and 1831 she brought immigrants to the Swan River Colony.
-In 1839 and 1840 she transported convicts from England or Ireland to Tasmania.
-She was wrecked on 20 October 1843 while sailing from England to Sierra Leone.
+In 1830 and 1831, she brought immigrants to the Swan River Colony.
+In 1839 and 1840, she transported convicts from England or Ireland to Tasmania.
+She was wrecked on 20 October 1843, while sailing from England to Sierra Leone.

 Career

 Egyptian first appeared in Lloyd's Register (LR), in 1826.

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.

 Captain W.Litburn sailed for Bombay on 18 February 1827.
 She arrived there on 24 June.
-She sailed on 16 August from Bombay and 6 November from St Helena.
+She sailed on 16 August, from Bombay and 6 November, from St Helena.
 She arrived back at London on 18 December.

-On 3 September 1829 Captain Lilburn sailed for the Swan River Colony with migrants.
-Egyptian arrived in Gage's Road on February 1830, having come via Cape Town, where she had arrived on 4 Cecember.
+On 3 September 1829, Captain Lilburn sailed for the Swan River Colony with migrants.
+Egyptian arrived in Gage's Road in February 1830, having come via Cape Town, where she had arrived on 4 December.
 She had 69 passengers on board.

-On 21 August 1831 Captain Lilburn again sailed for the Swan River Colony.
+On 21 August 1831, Captain Lilburn again sailed for the Swan River Colony.
 Egyptian arrived there on 28 December.
 She arrived back at London in October 1832.
-In January 1833 she again sailed for Bombay.
+In January 1833, she again sailed for Bombay.

 On 19 December 1836, Egyptian, one of the Union Line of packets, Sayers, master, arrived in London after a passage of 24 days.
 She carried a cargo of silk, ivory, cochineal, indigo, woo, spice, drugs, etc., valued at some £50,000.
-It was one of the riches cargoes from New York in some years.
+It was one of the richest cargoes from New York in some years.

 1st convict voyage to Tasmania (1839): Captain John Skelton sailed from Sheerness on 9 April 1839.
 Egyptian arrived at Hobart on 24 August.
 She had embarked 190 male convicts and she landed 189.
 The 51st Regiment of Foot provided the guard.

 On 20 October 1839, Egyptian, Skelton, master, sailed from Hobart Town to Ceylon.
 She arrived at Trincomalee on 26 December.
-On 31 March 1840 she sailed for London.
-On 5 June she arrived at Deal.
+On 31 March 1840, she sailed for London.
+On 5 June, she arrived at Deal.

 2nd convict voyage to Tasmania (1840): Captain Skelton arrived at Kingstown, Dublin on 3 August 1840.
-Egyptian sailed from Dublin on 19 August and arrived at Hobart on 12 December.
-She arrived with 170 convicts, possibly the same umber she ha embarked.
+Egyptian sailed from Dublin on 19 August, and arrived at Hobart on 12 December.
+She arrived with 170 convicts, possibly the same number she had embarked.

-Egyptian sailed from Hobart on 13 January 1841 and arrived at Ceylon on 3 March.
-She sailed from there 2 May, bound for London. she was at St Helena on 2 July, and arrived back at London on 26 September.
+Egyptian sailed from Hobart on 13 January 1841, and arrived at Ceylon on 3 March.
+She sailed from there 2 May, bound for London.
+She was at St Helena on 2 July, and arrived back at London on 26 September.

 In 1841/42 Henry Hayman Toulmin purchased Egyptian and re-registered her in London.

 Actually, on 4 September 1843, Egyptian, Walmsley, master, sailed from Gravesend, Kent for Sierra Leone.

 Fate

-Egyptian was wrecked 20 October 1843 on the Red Bank, off the coast of the Gambia Colony and Protectorate.
+Egyptian was wrecked 20 October 1843, on the Red Bank, off the coast of the Gambia Colony and Protectorate.
 She was on a voyage from Gravesend to Sierra Leone.